ekuns/RepData_PeerAssessment1/PA1_template.md

 ## [1] "5-minute interval with the maximum average number of steps: 08:35 with 206.2 steps"
 ```

+_What is the average daily activity pattern?_

+The daily activity pattern is pretty variable.
+The subjects clearly started to
+wake up around 5:30 AM, as that is when activity begins to increase from a
+baseline value very close to 0.
+There is a clear spike of activity around
+lunch time.
+Between 7 PM and midnight, activity gradually dropped toward 0.

 ## Imputing missing values

 There are a number of days/intervals where there are missing values.
 This may